DAO Legal Wrapper Comparison: Cayman vs Swiss Foundation vs DAO LLC (2026)

 - DAO LLC (Wyoming / Marshall Islands): LLC-based, designed to recognise on-chain governance.

-- None is universally best; differences = cost / substance / governance recognition / regulator perception.
+- None is universally best.
+The differences that matter are cost, substance, governance recognition and regulator perception.

 In Samuels v.
 Lido DAO, a US federal court applying California law indicated an unwrapped DAO could be treated as a general partnership, exposing participants to personal liability.
 A wrapper gives the DAO a legal person to contract, hold assets and limit that exposure.
-The need is recognised; the specific liability analysis stays fact- and jurisdiction-specific (see web3 company legal structure).
+The need is widely recognised; the specific liability analysis stays fact- and jurisdiction-specific (see the Web3 company legal structure guide).

 The three options